relvacode/fifo/README.md

 # FiFo

-Real-time data streaming to S3 and other back-ends using the power of named pipes.
+Real-time data streaming to and from S3 and other back-ends using the power of named pipes.

 Allows legacy applications to easily stream data to file stores like S3 without the need for FUSE file systems.